danilonocella/personalfitness/README.md

 # personalfitness.com

-personalfitness.com is a prototype in the form of a personal-website built in React and implementing the React-MDL library for it's frontend.
+personalfitness.com is a prototype in the form of a personal-website built in React and implementing the React-MDL library for its frontend.

 ## Description